Cyclocybe parasitica

-Cyclocybe parasitica, also known as tawaka in te reo or poplar mushroom, is a species of gilled mushroom in the genus Cyclocybe found mostly in New Zealand and Australia.
-It grows on native and introduced trees where it can cause heart rot, and does not seem to be associated with conifers.
+Cyclocybe parasitica, also known as tawaka in Māori language or poplar mushroom, is a species of gilled mushroom in the genus Cyclocybe found in Australasia.

 Description

 The cap is centrally attached, buff coloured, and darker at center.
-Stem is pale with white flesh.
-Veil is pressing against the gills and turns into a prominent ring often striated with dark brown spore print upon the stem expansion.
-Spores are cylindrical and thick walled with a prominent germ pore.
+The stem is pale with white flesh.
+The partial veil presses against the pink-to-dark gills and turns into a prominent ring, often striated with dark brown spore deposit upon the stem expansion.
+The spores are cylindrical and thick walled with a prominent germ pore.

+Similar species

+It resembles the more orange-coloured Gymnopilus junonius.

+Distribution and habitat

+The species is found mostly in New Zealand and Australia, from November to June.
+It grows on native and introduced trees where it can cause heart rot, and does not seem to be associated with conifers.

 Ecology

 The species grows parasitically and saprotrophically in hardwood trees such as Beilschmiedia tawa, Hoheria or Plagianthus but can also be found on Nothofagus, birches or poplars.
 It is native and probably indigenous to New Zealand.
 Fruiting bodies usually occur in late summer and autumn, sometimes single but usually in clusters.